brotame/multi-step-form/README.md

 - The form has a submit button placed anywhere inside it. **Hide it** as the _Next_ button will replace its functionality.
 - The form has a unique ID. `I.E: #form`
+- The slider has the _Swipe Gestures_ and _Auto Play Slides_ options disabled.

 > Note: Make sure that you give the ID to the **Form** element and not to the _Form Block_ element.